 Blue Badge Scheme

-When your application has been successful and you have received notification that your badge has been approved, pay online using your new badge reference number:
+When your application has been successful and you have received notification that your badge has been approved you need to pay online using your new badge reference number.

 Report lost or stolen Blue Badge

 In both instances a £10 fee will apply.
 This can be reported on the Gov.uk website, however we will contact you with regards to the supporting evidence we will require prior to providing details of how payment can be made online.

 A crime reference number or lost property reference number will be required from the police to complete the form.

 If you are unable to complete the forms online, these can be downloaded, printed and returned by post.

 The badge is for your use and benefit only.
 It must only be displayed if you are travelling in the vehicle as a driver or passenger, or if someone is collecting you or dropping you off and needs to park at the place where you are being collected or dropped off.

 Do not allow other people to use the badge to do something on your behalf, such as shopping or collecting something for you.